Idaho’s Response

 ISDA utilized a comprehensive treatment strategy, which was developed with the review and assistance of many agencies and groups including; Governor Little’s Office, Idaho Department of Fish and Game, Idaho Office of Species Conservation, Idaho Department of Environmental Quality, Idaho Department of Water Resources, Idaho Department of Parks and Recreation, Idaho Department of Lands, Idaho Power, canal companies, Idaho Water Users Association, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, U.S. Geological Survey, U.S. Army Corps of Engineers, U.S. Bureau of Land Management, and U.S. Bureau of Reclamation.

-We appreciate the continued assistance and cooperation of the Twin Falls and Jerome County Commissioners, the City of Twin Falls, and the Idaho Office of Emergency Management.
+Since the 2023 detection, to today, ISDA has closely coordinated with Twin Falls and Jerome County Commissioners, the City of Twin Falls, and the Idaho Office of Emergency Management.

 Containment measures